VUEngine/vuengine.github.io/documentation/tutorial/disk.md

 }
 ```

-Finally, in the implementation of the method, set the velocity of the `Disk` instance as shown below, making the direction of the movement random each time the disk is ready:
+In the implementation of the method, set the velocity of the `Disk` instance as shown below, making the direction of the movement random each time the disk is ready:

 ```cpp
 #include <Body.h>